Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Introduction

 Secondly, it is challenging to balance the performances between NL- and symbol-centric tasks, considering the highly heterogeneous data will lead to catastrophic forgetting~\cite{kirkpatrick2017overcoming} when infusing symbolic knowledge into LLMs.
 Recent works either ignore the drops in general capability~\cite{yang2023harnessing} or simply mix different types of data~\cite{xu2023lemur}, which heavily relies on a ``key formula'' for data split ratio. \fi

-Applying LLMs directly through a symbolic-centric interface presents a challenge.
-This is primarily because LLMs are trained via large-scale unsupervised pre-training on extensive general text datasets, which inherently lack a symbolic foundation.
+Despite the symbolic form offering a wealth of information, deploying LLMs directly via a symbolic-centric interface poses a significant challenge.
+This is largely attributed to the fact that LLMs are trained via large-scale unsupervised pre-training on extensive general text datasets, which inherently lack a symbolic foundation.
 The most straightforward approach to incorporating symbolic knowledge into LLMs is through fine-tuning~\cite{yang2023harnessing,xu2023lemur}.
 However, the format of symbolic data significantly diverges from that used during pre-training.
 Consequently, merely fine-tuning with large heterogeneous data can lead to catastrophic forgetting~\cite{kirkpatrick2017overcoming}.

-Existing injection methods primarily concentrate on specific symbols, yet symbolic forms can be quite complex and vary across tasks.
-Training an LLM for a particular symbolic form in a specific task is both time-consuming and labor-intensive.
-Furthermore, treating each symbol independently often overlooks the interconnections between different symbols.
-It is worth noticing that many symbolic forms share common patterns, e.g., the atom unit (e.g., $\mathtt{BornIn}(\mathrm{Obama,USA)}$) in FOL is similar to function (e.g., $\mathtt{query(Paris, nwr(hotel))}$) in API calls in the form.
+Meanwhile, existing injection methods primarily stress on specific symbols, it is important to note that symbolic forms can be quite complex and vary across tasks.
+Training LLM for a specific symbolic form is both time-consuming and labor-intensive.
+Furthermore, treating each symbol independently often overlooks the interconnections between different symbols, e.g., atom unit (e.g., $\mathtt{BornIn}(\mathrm{Obama,USA)}$) in first-order logic (FOL) is similar in form to function (e.g., $\mathtt{query(Paris, nwr(hotel))}$) in API calls .

-Upon this observation, we conduct a comprehensive collection of 34 text-to-symbol generation tasks with $\sim$20 symbolic forms introduced.
-The data comes from three sources: (1) directly derive from existing benchmarks, where we transform the original data into instruction-tuning format.
-(2) Prompt LLMs.
-Based on the off-the-shelf data, we prompt powerful LLMs to generate new text-to-symbol pairs, meeting the diversity demand.
-(3) Introduce the \emph{Symbol-evol} strategy.
-To avoid LLM memorizing specific symbolic forms, we replace symbolic definitions with random strings.
-It naturally results in abundant novel symbolic systems.
-They are uniformly leveraged to capture the underlying connections between symbols from the data perspective.
+Upon this observation, we conduct a comprehensive collection of 34 text-to-symbol generation tasks with $\sim$20 standard symbolic forms introduced with instruction tuning format.
+The symbolic data comes from three sources: (1) 88.3\% of the data was collected from existing benchmarks.
+(2) 5.8\% of the data was prompted by LLMs.
+Compensating for the natural absence of symbolic representations in some NL-centric tasks, prompting powerful LLMs can generate more novel text-to-symbol pairs.
+(3) 5.9\% of data was generated by introducing the \emph{Symbol-evol} strategy, with replaced symbolic definitions to prevent the model from memorizing specific symbols.
+The above sources are uniformly leveraged to capture the underlying connections between symbols from the data view.